 Three ways:

-3. Browse 60+ boats on Click&Boat (affiliate inventory, instant book) if you'd rather pick a specific hull yourself.
+- Browse our 17-boat fleet at /boats/ if you'd rather pick a specific hull yourself.

 Whichever route you pick, the price you see is what you pay — no booking fees added at checkout, no surprise marina charges.
 Same advice applies whether you're after a luxury yacht rental Marbella for a corporate day out or a quick 2-hour spin from the central Puerto Banús pontoon.